Law SchoolMediation Clinic

 Mediation allows you to put across your situation in your own words and hear from the other party.

-In the discussion, you can explore options for settlement to your situation.
+In the discussion, you can explore options for a settlement to your situation.
 These can be practical as well as financial and you decide on the terms of the agreement.

 Where parties are able to come to an agreement, this is more likely to be kept to than judgements imposed by Court or Tribunal.